hmhlol/ctfs_writeups/imaginary_ctf/Saas/README.md

 ![Alt_Text](https://i.imgur.com/cScOaqu.png)

-After testing in local, I found that we need to replace all character in the file with our command.
+After testing in local, I found that we need to replace all characters in the file with our command.
 So our payload become `s/.*/((whoami))/e`.

 ![Alt_Text](https://i.imgur.com/rv8fYr9.png)